encrain33/Vertebral-Column-Classification/README.md

 ## How to Run

-1. Ensure you have Jupyter Notebook or JupyterLab installed.
+1. Please ensure you have Jupyter Notebook or JupyterLab installed.
 2. Install required libraries: `pip install pandas numpy scikit-learn matplotlib seaborn scipy`
 3. Open `vertebral_column_analysis.ipynb` in Jupyter.
 4. Run the cells in order to reproduce the analysis.

 ## Acknowledgements

 This project was completed as part of an Advanced Statistics and Machine Learning course.
-Special thanks to the course instructor, Professor Lorenzo Pellis, for his guidance and feedback.
+Special thanks to the course instructor, Professor Lorenzo Pellis, for his feedback.